Macdor/SEUIF97/README.md

 Through the high-speed library, IAPWS-IF97 results are generated with high accuracy and at speeds significantly faster than the **repeated squaring method** or the standard C library's `math.pow()`

-**SEUIF97** is also significantly faster than approximate equations and other fast-calculation algorithms for water and steam properties.
+**SEUIF97** is also faster than approximate equations and other fast-calculation algorithms for water and steam properties.

 ## Key Acceleration Methods